denten-papers/archive-bloomsbury/denten-archives.md

 ask, How is it organized?
 What logics and what epistemological regimes govern the order of documents in the archive?

+In his short story "The Library of Babel," Jorge Luis Borges imagines the world of an infinite library that contains all possible books:

+> *All*---the detailed history of the future, the autobiographies of the archangels, the faithful catalog of the Library, thousands and thousands of false catalogs, the proof of the falsity of those false catalogs, a proof of the falsity of the *true* catalog [...] the true story of your death, the translation of every book into every language, the interpolations of every book into all books [...] [@borges_library_1998, 115].

+The catalog, as we can see, is unlike the other books in that it is a map of their location.
+It is the key to the bibliographic universe.
+The inhabitants of the infinite library travel on a quest of find the catalog: "a catalog of catalogs," "the cipher and perfect compendium *of all other books*.
+[@borges_library_1998, 113 & 116]" The librarian would find such a book would
+be analogous to a God, Borges writes [@borges_library_1998, 117].

-The advent of powerful computational archive technologies---crawlers indexers, and classifiers---have transformed the nature of the catalog.
+The advent of powerful computational archive technologies---crawlers indexers, and classifiers---have transformed the nature of catalogs in our world.
 Before computers, archivists relied on systems of social filtration or organize their materials.
 Ask yourself this: How did you find the movie you watched recently or even the chapter in front of you?
 Traditionally, search and discovery of new information was facilitated by complex processes of canon formation.
 One finds a book or a film because it is assigned in class, because it was advertised, because a friend recommended it, or the recommendation came from a critic.
 These social mechanisms of filtration reify into epistemological categories.
 Thus a reflection on genre by book critics and book sellers results in the isles of the book store dedicated to the genres of fantasy, classics, detective fiction, and so on.
 In the isles of a book store we once again observe the close entanglement of document, architecture, and epistemology.

 Classification lies at the heart of library science [@robinson_rhizome_2010].